jaicab/caballe.ro/src/site/case-studies/moteefe.md

 ## Background

 Moteefe allows creators to upload an artwork and start selling branded garments with no up-front cost and before the product even exists physically.
-It’s really 2 apps, on the one hand, it’s a b2b app where admins or creators could manage their products, handle payouts, etc and on the other, each product generates a b2c e-commerce experience
+That means it's a double product, a a B2B app for admins or creators to manage their products, handle payouts, etc and a B2C when these products are presented to customers.

-## Understanding the problem

 The company was born in 2014 and had been building upon their original branding and UI ever since.
 In 2016, they decided it was time for a rebrand and cleanup.

+## Understanding the problem

-They had hired BEAR for the rebrand, and I was hired as the frontend architect to lead and execute this new branding into their current UI.
+BEAR agency was commissioned with the rebrand, and I was taken in as the frontend architect to lead and execute this new branding into their current UI.
 Shortly after joining, I discovered:

 - BEAR was commissioned with discovery and branding, but not UI design
 - BEAR's efforts for branding were great for marketing purposes, but didn't do enough for product design